Weight: 115 lbs./52 kg./8.2 st.

 Best Advice From a Coach When First Starting Out: ”It’s more important to be a good person than a good bike racer” Dean Golich

 Motivation: Mastery of craft the ability to create something extraordinary mountains being my absolute best self

 As a teenager, Mara's first racing experience was in the harsh, sandblasted, yet ethereal desert south of Moab, Utah.
 She went there to compete in a 24-hour mountain bike race at the invitation of a friend who asked her to be part of a junior women's team.
 There were no high-tech team kits, only dyed tank tops for jerseys.
 Instead of clipless pedals, Mara raced with flat pedals over the unyielding rocky terrain.
 She would remark later that "miraculously, we didn't die," and the experience proved inspiring enough for her to continue mountain biking for the next year.

 She was a swimmer before she was a cyclist, so when she entered Whitman College in 2004 it made sense for her to keep doing what she knew — long-distance freestyle events.
 Swimming at Whitman, however, was a seasonal sport, and she was so accustomed to swimming year-round that when spring arrived so did uncertainty as to what to do next.

 She turned pro in 2006.
-In her second year as a professional cyclist won the U.S. Elite National Championships road title and placed fourth in the time trial, took a podium placing in the Montreal World Cup, won the Tour of the Gila and represented the U.S.A. at the road World Championships.
+In her second year as a professional cyclist Mara won the U.S. Elite National Championships road title and placed fourth in the time trial, took a podium placing in the Montreal World Cup, won the Tour of the Gila and represented the U.S.A. at the road world championships.

 2010 marked a banner year for Mara, starting with the distinction of being the first American to win the Giro Donne (or the Giro Ciclistico Internazionale Femminile).
 She repeated the feat at the 2013 Giro Rosa.